c-not-around/rfrw/README.md

 	`CMD_BOOTLOADER_PASS` `0x5AA5`
 	If the "password" is not received or is received but incorrect, the device sends an error code to the host `RESP_INVALID_PASS`.
 Otherwise, the device sends confirmation code `RESP_SUCCESS` to the host and, after some delay, proceeds to bootloader execution.

+<a name="note1"></a>
-	[^1]: Note1: The memory structure and operating algorithm of T55x7 devices allow for the recording and use of up to three keys sequentially located in memory (and therefore transmitted sequentially).
+<sup>1</sup> Note1: The memory structure and operating algorithm of T55x7 devices allow for the recording and use of up to three keys sequentially located in memory (and therefore transmitted sequentially).
 This capability has been implemented, and the write function, like the `CMD_WRITE_T55X7` command in general, accepts an array of keys as arguments.
 In this case, the number of keys is encoded in the two least significant bits of the `CMD_WRITE_T55X7` command.

 ### Bootloader